nikodemus/foolang/design/Tokenization.md

  3. If at a special character, consume it and return SPECIAL.

- 4. If at a numeric character, consume until terminating character and return NUMBER.
+ 4. If at a digit character, consume it.
+Then continue as below, returning the appropriate type of number token.

+    NOTE: It is a syntax error if a number parsed according to following rules is followed by a word character.

+    NOTE: Below when consuming digits, also consume underscore.

+    4.1.
+If at x or X, consume hexadecimal digits and return HEX_INTEGER.

+    4.2.
+If at b or B, consume binary digits and return BIN_INTEGER.

+    4.3.
+Consume decimal digits.
+If then at dot, consume, then following consume decimal digits.

+    4.4.
+If at e or f, consume.
+If at + or -, consume.
+Consume decimal digits.
+For e return DOUBLE_FLOAT, for f return SINGLE_FLOAT.

+    4.5.
+If consumed a dot earlier, return DOUBLE_FLOAT, otherwise DEC_INTEGER.

- 5. If at --- consume until ---- and return BLOCK_COMMENT.
+ 5. If at --- consume until --- and return BLOCK_COMMENT.

  6. If at -- consume to end of line and return COMMENT.

- 7. If at """ consume until """ and return BLOCK_STRING.
+ 7. If at """ consume until non-escaped """ and return BLOCK_STRING.

- 8. If at " consume until " and return STRING.
+ 8. If at " consume until non-escaped " and return STRING.

- 9. If at a word character, consume the word.
-If the word is immediately followed by a single colon and whitespace, consume the colon and return KEYWORD, otherwise return WORD.
+ 9. If at a word character, until eof or non-word character.
+If the word is immediately followed by a single colon (ie. not double) and whitespace, consume the colon and return KEYWORD, otherwise return WORD.

-10. At a sigil character, consume the sigil and return SIGIL.
+10. At a sigil character, consume sigil characters and return SIGIL.

 ## Special Characters